ueberdosis/hocuspocus/docs/server/hooks.md

 ### onChange

-The `onChange` hook is called when the document itself has changed.
+The `onChange` hooks are called when the document itself has changed.
 It should return a Promise.

 It's important to understand that this hook is called just once per document.
 You can use it to react to changes by a specific connection, because we're passing `context` and `update` in the payload (see below).